 One of the strongest one-two punches of rockn’roll ever delivered came in the first two years of the Nineties, courtesy of the Robinson Brothers from Atlanta GA, Chris & Rich and the Black Crowes.
-Recorded in the light of the flames as East Los Angeles burned after the Rodney King police beating and first trial in Simi Valley CA, it is the haymaker #2, The Southern Harmony and Musical Companion, whose pages are filled with song including “Sting Me”,”Remedy”,”Thorn in My Pride”,”Hotel Illness”,”My Morning Song”, and “Sometimes Salvation”.
-Never one to pull his punches, the colorful quotable Chris Robinson joined me In the Studio along with guitarist/songwriter Rich Robinson of the Black Crowes upon release of Southern Harmony and Musical Companion and we share their uncanny insights.
+Recorded in the light of the riot flames as East Los Angeles burned after the Rodney King police beating and first trial in Simi Valley CA, it is the haymaker #2, The Southern Harmony and Musical Companion, whose pages are filled with song including “Sting Me”,”Remedy”,”Thorn in My Pride”,”Hotel Illness”,”My Morning Song”, and “Sometimes Salvation”.
+Never one to pull his punches, the colorful quotable Chris Robinson joined me In the Studio along with guitarist/songwriter Rich Robinson of the Black Crowes.
+Upon release of Southern Harmony and Musical Companion, we shared their uncanny insights.

 Preparing this interview with Black Crowes co-founders singer Chris Robinson and his younger guitar-playing brother Rich Robinson to mark their second release, The Southern Harmony and Musical Companion, the deja vu was uncanny and not a little bit unsettling.
 Constantly I had to remind myself that the trends these Atlanta natives were seeing in the mid-1990s, and the predictions they made then, sound eerily like today’s headlines.
 Peering now into their spyglass in reverse, it is both remarkable in its accuracy but, I must admit, troubling in its sense of creeping inevitability.
 “Some people make a living digging graves, and some people make a living robbing them,” pronounced Black Crowes lead singer and co-writer Chris Robinson, his way of explaining how, though the actions of certain people may look quite similar, their motives and ultimate goals can be deceiving.